craighillelson/aws-sap-c02-prep/README.md

 - [AWS Elastic Disaster Recovery](https://aws.amazon.com/disaster-recovery/)

 # Terms
+- **ASN**: Autonomous System Number
+- **BGP**: Border Gateway Protocol
-**Forward Web Proxy Server**: accepts requests from your private network and forwards them to the internet, acting as an intermediary for clients
+- **Forward Web Proxy Server**: accepts requests from your private network and forwards them to the internet, acting as an intermediary for clients

 **Deployment Strategies**
 - **Blue/Green Deployment**: two identical environments, one (blue) running the current application version and the other (green) running the new version.
 After testing, traffic is switched to the green environment.